-Let’s start with Sea Palling as it is just a hop skip and a jump away from us.
-It is our nearest beach and has held the coveted Blue Flag award for several years for its wonderful sands.
-Lifeguards are on patrol from May to September which makes it a trusted beach perfect for families.
-You can also hire deck chairs and wind breaks on the beach!
-There is a pub, beach cafes, small amusement arcade, Post Office stores, farm shop and stall selling local-caught fish.
-Be sure to take a look at the photo display in the beach café of the 1953 floods which devastated Sea Palling, taking many lives and resulting in nine off-shore reefs being built to protect it.
+Let’s start with Sea Palling, as it is just a hop, skip and a jump away from us.
+It is our nearest beach and has held the coveted Blue Flag award for several years for its beautiful sands.
+Lifeguards are on patrol from May to September, which makes it a trusted beach perfect for families.
+You can also hire deck chairs and windbreaks on the beach!
+There is a pub, beach cafes, a small amusement arcade, Post Office stores, a farm shop and a stall selling locally-caught fish.
+Be sure to look at the photo display in the beach café of the 1953 floods which devastated Sea Palling, taking many lives and resulting in nine off-shore reefs being built to protect it.

-Take the whole family to Wroxham Barns where you’ll find a range of specialist and craft shops where mum can shop to her heart’s content.
-Dad will be happy too – in the Norfolk Cider Shop.
+Take the whole family to Wroxham Barns, where you’ll find a range of specialist and craft shops where mum can shop to her heart’s content.
+Dad will be happy, too – in the Norfolk Cider Shop.
 While the Gallery offers fashion, accessories and a wide range of gifts.
 The Pantry is full of lovely Norfolk produce.
-For the children there’s the Junior Farm and Piggy’s Play Sty as well as a championship 18 hole mini golf course (Dad might want a go too) and a seasonal funfair.
+There’s the Junior Farm and Piggy’s Play Sty for the children, a championship 18-hole mini golf course (Dad might want a go, too) and a seasonal funfair.
 There’s also an excellent restaurant.

-Kids will just love crabbing on Cromer Pier and everyone will enjoy a trip round the Henry Blogg Museum (Norfolk’s most famous Lifeboatman) and the modern RNLI lifeboat house.
-The Pavilion theatre hosts dozens of shows throughout the year, including the “end of the pier Seaside Special” for the summer and a sparkling Christmas Show too.
-After your visit, be sure to wander into the town to try a real Cromer Crab for yourself – delicious!
+Kids will just love crabbing on Cromer Pier, and everyone will enjoy a trip around the Henry Blogg Museum (Norfolk’s most famous Lifeboatman) and the modern RNLI lifeboat house.
+The Pavilion theatre hosts dozens of shows throughout the year, including the “end of the pier Seaside Special” for the summer and a sparkling Christmas Show.
+After your visit, wander into the town to try a real Cromer Crab for yourself – delicious!

 Fairhaven Woodland and Water Gardens offer a peaceful oasis of colour and wildlife with a network of dyke systems and a private broad.
 Take a boat trip to the ruins of St. Benet’s Abbey and look out for Kingfishers, Grebe, Swans or maybe even an Otter.
-The Gardens were developed after WWII when they had been used as a training ground for the Home Guard and boats were sunk in the broad, which was covered with barbed wire to prevent flying boat landings.
-Tanks were hidden in the garden and some of the tank bays can still be seen in the garden.
-Today, in late May/early June see the UK’s finest collection of some 50,000 naturalised Candelbra Primulas and look out for the 950 year Norfolk King Oak.
+The Gardens were developed after WWII when they were used as a training ground for the Home Guard, and boats were sunk in the broad covered with barbed wire to prevent flying boat landings.
+Tanks were hidden in the garden, and some of the tank bays can still be seen in the garden.
+Today, in late May/early June, see the UK’s finest collection of 50,000 naturalised Candelbra Primulas and look out for the 950-year Norfolk King Oak.

-Have a mooch around one of Norfolk’s picture perfect market towns.
+Have a mooch around one of Norfolk’s picture-perfect market towns.
 Top of the list has to the pretty Georgian town of Holt – a great option to enjoy a stroll around the boutiques and independent stores.
-It is also a great place for coffee and cake with several popular tea rooms to choose from.
-We love heading to Folly Tearoom for a delicious treat and then taking a trip on the preserved North Norfolk Railway which runs from just outside Holt, up to the coast to Sheringham on the north Norfolk coast.
+It is also an excellent place for coffee and cake, with several popular tea rooms.
+We love heading to Folly Tearoom for a delicious treat and then taking a trip on the preserved North Norfolk Railway, which runs from just outside Holt up to the coast to Sheringham on the north Norfolk coast.
 A train trip is sure to keep all the family entertained.

 And let’s not forget all the amazing wildlife experiences on offer.
 Check out our Norfolk Wildlife page for more information.
 We love taking a walk along the beach at Horsey to view the seals.

-If you’ve got any questions, please don’t hesitate to ask as we’re always happy to suggest great days out – there is so much to see and do right on our doorstep!
+If you’ve any questions, please don’t hesitate to ask, as we’re always happy to suggest great days out – there is so much to see and do right on our doorstep!